ServiceWeaver/weaver/website/docs.md

 ## Tracing

 Run `weaver multi dashboard` to open a dashboard in a web browser.
-The dashboard has a page for every Service Weaver application deployed via `go run .`.
+The dashboard has a page for every Service Weaver application deployed via `weaver multi deploy`.
 Every deployment's page has a link to the deployment's [traces](#tracing) accessible via [Perfetto][perfetto].
 Here's an example of what the tracing page looks like:

 ![An example trace page](assets/images/trace_multi.png)